LMRuntime.com / Source versus evidence

 |---|---|---|---|

-| Seventeen-package NuGet family | Published package API The managed model pipeline, Acceleration contracts, managed CPU backend, diagnostic GPU backend packages, Windows CUDA RID asset slots, and LocalEndpoint are represented by public package IDs and dedicated guides. | Package availability does not imply that every lower-level API is required by every application. | Choose the narrowest package and validate the resolved dependency graph in the consumer project. |
+| Complete public NuGet package family | Published package API Foundations, model-pipeline packages, Acceleration, managed CPU and GPU registration packages, CUDA native-asset identities, and LocalEndpoint are represented by public package IDs and dedicated guides. | Package availability does not imply that every lower-level API is required by every application. | Choose the narrowest package and validate the resolved dependency graph in the consumer project. |

 | Runtime-neutral inference contracts | Artifact documentation verified Requests, responses, messages, streaming deltas, sessions, tokenizers, runtime settings, diagnostics, and policy interfaces are documented in Abstractions. | An interface does not prove a particular implementation, model, latency, or availability commitment. | Contract tests for each concrete adapter and cancellation or streaming behavior used by the host. |